James Anderson LLC. Design & Build.

 Florida State Certified Licensed Building Contractor # CBC1261790

-CUSTOM CABINET DESIGN IDEAS
+CUSTOM MADE OR FACTORY MADE CABINETRY DESIGN IDEAS

 There are three types of cabinetry frames: Face Frame, Frameless/European style, and inset.
 In years past, it was common to stick build cabinetry on sight with face frame construction.
 Factories also picked up on this style to a forgiving allowance of using thinner plywood with less ply's.
 Using Face frame also saves on door and drawer costs as they become much smaller in sizes throughout.